Mdlin/labpage/content/en/publication/nlaa08_multigrid/index.md

 ---
-title: A Multigrid-Based Shifted-Laplacian Preconditioner for a Fourth-Order Helmholtz Discretization"
+title: A Multigrid-Based Shifted-Laplacian Preconditioner for a Fourth-Order Helmholtz Discretization
 authors:
 - admin
 - Scott Maclachlan